Alishan Itinerary: How to Simplify This Part of Your Trip

 My family in the bamboo forest at Fenqihu

-• If you don’t succeed, stay in Chiayi city, Xiding (Eryanping Trail), Shizhuo, or Fenqihu and do a day trip to Alishan.
+• If you don’t manage to get a hotel in Alishan, you can also stay in Chiayi city, Xiding (Eryanping Trail), Shizhuo, or Fenqihu and do a day trip to Alishan.
 But if you want to see the sunrise at Alishan, it’s best to stay at Alishan.

 • Fenqihu can be done as a stop on the way to/from Alishan by public transportation, but spend a night here if you are especially interested in its old street, bamboo forest hikes, and fireflies.